lorcan2440/PMD2-Sky-Wonder-Mail-S-Generator/lua/readme.md

 ## Lua - copy-paste Wonder Mail S passwords into Desmume ROM

+This is a tool for quickly inputting Wonder Mail S passwords into the game.
 Some compatibility issues between versions here, but it does work!

 ### How to use